Naples

 FAQ: where to stay in Naples

-Which area for a first time in Naples?
+Which area should I choose for a first visit to Naples?

-Where to go out at night in Naples?
+Where to go out in the evening in Naples?

 Do you need a car in Naples?